-Audience segmentation is a strategic marketing exercise that involves creating subgroups within your customer profiles based on like characteristics.
-These segments can be defined by several different aspects, including:
+Segmenting your audience is a strategic marketing tactic that involves creating subgroups within your customer profiles based on similar characteristics.
+You can define these segments according to several different aspects, including:

-We’ll develop these ideas further in a bit, but for now, simply think of audience segmentation as using parameters to organize and sort individuals.
+We’ll dive into these categories in a bit, but for now, think of the segmentation process as one that uses parameters to organize and sort individuals.

 Do You Know Your Audience?

-Before you begin to develop audience segments, your first move should be to create or update buyer personas.
-Your buyer personas represent fictional target customers and include general information, such as demographics, motivations, preferences, and more.
+Before you begin developing your segments, create or update your buyer personas.
+Buyer personas represent fictional target customers and include general information, such as demographics, motivations, and preferences.

-Beyond just having customer outlines, your buyer personas should be integrated with your content strategy.
-These elements need to be connected to ensure your content themes and plans align with what your buyers expect and need in relation to content.
+Beyond creating customer outlines, you should integrate your buyer personas with your content strategy.
+Connecting these elements ensures your content themes and plans align with what your buyers expect and need in relation to content.

 Knowing your customers requires market research, as well as looking at your own data.
-By reviewing your content analytics, you can learn which subjects, formats, and phrasing resonated the most with customers.
+Review your content analytics to identify which subjects, formats, and phrasing resonate the most with which customers.

-Many brands, especially B2B, tend to create content for all (a.k.a one-size-fits-all content).
-They develop a wide range of blogs, videos, eBooks, and more, without focusing on personalizing the content experience for specific segments or personas.
+Many brands, especially B2B, tend to create one-size-fits-all content, casting a wide net and hoping to capture a broad audience.
+They develop various blogs, videos, e-books, and social media posts without focusing on personalizing the content experience for specific segments or personas.

 For example, if you sell lawn equipment across the country, segmenting by location makes sense because those in the desert won’t need the same items as those living in areas of lush greenery.